frederic-perez/AmE-dictionary/data/dictionary.md

 __perch<sup>2</sup>__ _v_ :six::hammer: (perched) _The sunglasses were perched on the top of her head._
 __percolate__ _v_
 __percolator__ _n_
+__percutaneous__ _adj_ Passed, done, or effected through the skin. _Syn_ transdermal _I simply apply the ointment to my arm, and the medication makes its way into my bloodstream in a process called percutaneous absorption._
 __perdure__ _v_ _formal_ To last permanently; endure.
 __peremptory__ _adj_ :three::hammer:
 __perennial<sup>1</sup>__ _adj_ :three::hammer: